SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 \begin{figure}[H]
     \centering
     \caption{\label{Mercury} Note that by removing the restriction of a circular orbit, we obtain the family of stable orbits that are almost elliptical in shape.
-This is one method in which the claims of GR were verified experimentally, as it correctly described Mercury's precision about the Sun. }
+This is one method in which the claims of \gls{gr} were verified experimentally, as it correctly described Mercury's precision about the Sun. }
 \end{figure}

 \pagebreak